Tangestan County

 Tangestan County (شهرستان تنگستان) is in Bushehr province, Iran.
 Its capital is the city of Ahram.

 History

 The village of Abad was converted to the city of Shahrabad in 2012.

 Demographics

 Language and ethnicity

-The people of this region are from the Tangestani tribe, who are of Southern Lur origin and speak the Southern Lur language.
+The people of this region are from the Tangestani Persian tribe, who are of Iranian origin and speaks southern dialact of persian.

 Population

 At the time of the 2006 National Census, the county's population was 63,276 in 14,620 households.
 The following census in 2011 counted 70,282 people in 18,268 households.
 The 2016 census measured the population of the county as 76,706 in 22,080 households.

 Administrative divisions

 Tangestan County's population history and administrative structure over three consecutive censuses are shown in the following table.